-The preparation of the Company's consolidated financial statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
-Critical accounting estimates used in the preparation of the consolidated financial statements are related to the recoverable value of the Company's mineral properties, as well as the value of stock-based compensation.
+The preparation of the Financial Statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses.
+Critical accounting estimates used in the preparation of the Financial Statements are related to the recoverable value of the Company's mineral properties, as well as the value of stock-based compensation.
 These estimates involve considerable judgment and are, or could be, affected by significant factors that are out of the Company's control.